nasuni-labs/nasuni-dashboards/README.md

 Validated Component Versions
 ----------------------------------------
-Nasuni Dashboards has been validated with theses component versions:
+Nasuni Dashboards has been validated with these component versions:

 *   Telegraf: 1.13